Performance Breakdown

 The Dyson Omni does offer some level of versatility with its interchangeable tools.

-Aside from its main function as a stick vacuum, users can use it as a handheld with the comb tool attached.
+Aside from its primary function as a stick vacuum, users can use it as a handheld with the comb tool attached.

 For cleaning areas high up, users can use the wand for added reach.